wadaniel/korali/docs/source/using/install.rst

       Korali requires a C++ compiler that supports the C++14 standard (`-std=c++17`) to build.
       **Hint:** Check the following `link <https://en.cppreference.com/w/cpp/compiler_support#C.2B.2B14_core_language_features>`_ to verify whether your compiler supports C++14.
       Korali's installer will check the **$CXX** environment variable to determine the default C++ compiler.
 You can change the value of this variable to define a custom C++ compiler.

-  - **wget**
-      Korali requires access to the internet and the *wget* command to be available to automatically resolve some of its dependencies.
-If you wish to install Korali on a system without access to internet or no *wget* command, you check the `Installed by Korali <#automatically-installed-by-korali>`_ section of this document to manually define these requirements.

   - **Git Client**
       You need Git to clone (download) our code before installation.

   - **Python3**
       Korali requires a version of Python higher than 3.0 to be installed in the system.
 Korali's installer will check the *python3* command.
 The path to this command should be present in the $PATH environment variable. *Hint:* Make sure Python3 is correctly installed or its module loaded before configuring Korali.

   - **python3-config**
       Korali requires the command *python3-config* to be available during installation.
 This command is typically included in standard installations of python3 that include developer tools. *Hint:*  If *python3-config* is missing, you can get it by installing/loading the **python3-dev** package/module in your system.

   - **Pip3 Installer**
       Korali requires the *pip3* command to install it's engine and tools.
 This command is typically included in standard installations of python. *Hint:*  If *pip3* is missing, you can get it by installing pip3, with e.g, ``brew install pip3``

   - **PyBind11**
       Korali requires *pybind11* to enable Python/C++ interaction.
 If not found, it will try to install it automatically using *pip3*.

   - **GNU Scientific Library**
       Korali requires that the `GSL-2.6 <http://www.gnu.org/software/gsl/>`_ or later must be installed on your system.
 If the command ``gsl-config`` is not found, Korali will try to install it automatically.

 Optional Requirements
 ---------------------------------